neurodevs/node-wifi-connector/README.md

   - [AutoWifiConnector](#autowificonnector)

 ## Overview
-node-wifi-connector is a lightweight utility that wraps the node-wifi library and adds OS-specific disconnect handling for macOS.
+node-wifi-connector is a lightweight utility that wraps the node-wifi library to provide a simple, minimal-effort interface for connecting to and disconnecting from Wi-Fi networks in Node.js.
-On Linux and Windows, disconnect calls go directly through node-wifi.
-On macOS, where node-wifi’s disconnect() is not implemented, the package toggles the Wi-Fi adapter off and back on via networksetup to ensure a clean disconnect.

 ## Installation
 Install the package with your preferred package manager (run inside your Node project):

-npm install @neurodevs/node-wifi-connector
+`npm install @neurodevs/node-wifi-connector`

 Or with yarn:

-yarn add @neurodevs/node-wifi-connector
+`yarn add @neurodevs/node-wifi-connector`

 ### Platform Notes
-- Linux and Windows: Uses node-wifi for connect() and disconnect().
+- Linux/Windows: connect() and disconnect() use node-wifi directly.
-- macOS (darwin): Uses networksetup to toggle Wi-Fi off and on for disconnect(), ensuring it works even though node-wifi’s disconnect() is not supported.
+- macOS (darwin): node-wifi does not implement disconnect() for macOS, so this package uses networksetup to toggle Wi-Fi off/on for a reliable disconnect.
+Adjust network priority to prevent auto-reconnect.
-- Service name: Defaults to "Wi-Fi".
-If your network service is renamed or localized, you may need to adjust the command in the source.
+- Service name defaults to "Wi-Fi"; update in source if renamed or localized.

 ## Usage